samelamin/deprecated-blog/_posts/2016-03-14-TDD on VSCode.md

 ---
 #### VS Code,TDD,GulpJS and more buzzwords,

 Dot Net Core is finally in release candidate, the .Net community have been waiting for ages for this to come out!
-Cross platform is something everyone is excited about and its been a lot of confusion when it comes to the latest version of .net.
-We went from vNext to .Net 5 to .Net Core
+Cross platform is something everyone is excited about and its been a lot of confusion when it comes to the latest version of .Net.
+We went from vNext to .Net 5 to .Net Core 1.0

 And for this new cross platform world, we have a new IDE!
-[VS Code](https://goo.gl/Th9qSO) while this new IDE is much more light weight than the Visual Studio we are used to on Windows, it takes a bit to get used to.
+[VS Code](https://goo.gl/Th9qSO) while this new IDE is much more light weight than the Visual Studio we are used to on Windows, it takes a bit of getting used to.

 I wont go into much detail to why VS code is different than Visual Studio and why Microsoft have launched it.
 There are plenty of articles out there which do it far more justice than I ever could.

-From here on in I am going to assume you have VS code installed on your machine
+From here on in I will assume you have VS code installed on your machine

 Unfortunately for those of you (including myself) who are new to using VS Code you will find a few subtle changes, for example you cant just build your solution with a shortcut like you do on Windows.

-Another thing is it doesn't have a built it test runner yet.
+Another thing is it doesn't have a built in test runner yet.

-the aim of this blog post is to walk you through doing TDD on it.
+The aim of this blog post is to walk you through doing TDD on it.

-For anyone doing TDD, [NCrunch](http://www.ncrunch.net/) is a must, the ability to save your files and have all your tests run automatically changes the way you code completely, the immediate feedback is immense!
+For anyone doing TDD, [NCrunch](http://www.ncrunch.net/) is a must!
+The ability to make any code change and have all your tests run automatically changes the way you code completely, the immediate feedback is immense!

-So to start off with we need a working environment, for this tutorial we will be using a Mac.
+So to start off with we need a working environment, for this tutorial we will be using a Mac but because we are working with cross platform tools, your platform of choice shouldn't matter much.

 First make sure you have VS Code and .Net core installed on your machine, you can follow this [guide](http://docs.asp.net/en/latest/getting-started/installing-on-mac.html)